Open Call for Applications for Online Media Outlets Based in the Regions (GMPP)

 If your online outlet meets the above requirements and is interested in this competition, please complete the GMPP Application Form provided below.
 Make sure to closely follow the instructions.

 Please note that knowledge of the English language is not required for participation in the GMPP program.
 Interpretation and translation services will be provided during visits both in Georgia and in the United States.

-Fully filled in Application Forms (both in Georgian and English) together with required supporting documents must be submitted no later than Thursday, October 24, 2019, at 5 p.m. by e-mail firstname.lastname@example.org.
+Fully filled in Application Forms (both in Georgian and English) together with required supporting documents must be submitted no later than Friday, October 9, 2020, 5 p.m. by e-mail firstname.lastname@example.org.
 Each received application will be acknowledged with a confirmation e-mail within 24 hrs after submission.
 If you don’t receive a confirmation e-mail, please contact us at email@example.com.

 A selection panel, comprising American and Georgian media experts, will convene to review solicited applications.
-Selection will take place and winners will be announced on November 2019.
-Reciprocal visits will take place in 2020, after, IREX signs Memorandums of Understanding (MOUs) with selected outlets and conducts on-site needs assessments to tailor each partnership to the Georgian participant outlets’ unique needs.
+Selection will take place and winners will be announced in November 2020.
+Reciprocal visits will take place in 2021, epidemiological situation permitting, after IREX signs Memorandums of Understanding (MOUs) with selected outlets and conducts rigorous on-site assessments to tailor each partnership to the Georgian participant outlets’ unique needs.